daidensacha/mp3-garden-journal/README.md

 ### Credits
 ***Code Institute***
-I leant a lot on the Code Institute code along [Task Manager project](https://github.com/Code-Institute-Solutions/TaskManagerAuth) as a reference.
+I learned a lot from the Code Institute code along [Task Manager project](https://github.com/Code-Institute-Solutions/TaskManagerAuth) as a reference.
 Time and time again, I referred back to examples in the Task Manager project to grasp a concept or find my way through a situation.
-Parts of the code were used in this project, like the materializecss select js validation code.
-Much of the code in my app routes are based on the code from the Task Manager project, and I adapted it to my projects needs.
+I based much of the code in my app routes on the code from the Task Manager project, and I adapted it to my project's needs.
+I used parts of the code in this project, like the ***materializecss select js validation code***.
+I changed what I needed to change, and some things like the login and register forms are not changed much at all as they function perfectly and suit the intended need.
+It was quite a jump from the front end into the backend, and while I was feeling overwhelmed, it would have been much harder without the Task Manager project.
+***Materializecss***
+I used the [materializecss](https://materializecss.com/) framework for the project.
+The documentation is straightforward, with many examples.
+I copied and adapted snippets in their documentation to use their components in the application.
 ***Theme inspiration***
 I came across some [materializecss themes](http://swarnakishore.github.io/MaterializeThemes/#themes) and used them to develop my theme template.
 I had to update the markup for the latest version of marterializecss and customize the theme to my own needs.
 But analyzing these themes helped me to get a grasp of the structure and function of materializecss elements.
-***ES6 Scroll to-top button***
+***To-top button***
 The ES6 Scroll-to-top button is from a [Codepen by Josh Mason](https://codepen.io/joshuamasen/pen/OYaYbL)